liuliu/dflat/docs/reference/Workspace.md

 open func `where`<T: Expr>(_ query: T, limit: Limit = .noLimit, orderBy: [OrderBy] = []) -> FetchedResult<Element> where T.ResultType == Bool
 ```

  Make query against the Workspace.
-This is coupled with `fetchFor()` method and shouldn't be used independently.
+This is coupled with `fetch(for:)` method and shouldn't be used independently.

  - Parameters:
     - query: The query such as `Post.title == "some title" && Post.color == .red`